Skip to main content

 Open Data Integration IPs in security groups

-1. Go to the RDS Console in AWS.
+1. Navigate to the RDS console in AWS.

 2. Under the Databases in the main menu, click the Postgres instance/Aurora cluster you want to use.

-3. Go to Connectivity and Security in the Security section, find the VPC security group that defined to the instance/cluster and click on its name.
+3. Go to Connectivity and Security in the Security section, find the VPC security group that is defined for the instance/cluster, and click on its name.

 4. In the Security group screen, go to Inbound Rules -> Edit Inbound Rules.